Starcounter/Docs/guides/working-with-starcounter/visual-studio-extension/README.md

 # Working in Visual Studio

-Developing Starcounter applications is straight-forward and not tied to any certain development environment.
+Developing Starcounter applications is straightforward and not tied to any certain development environment.
 Applications targeting .NET are normally built using Visual Studio, but would work using just `msbuild` or even the C# compiler too.

 In Visual Studio, applications can be built using a [Starcounter Visual Studio extension](https://marketplace.visualstudio.com/items?itemName=Starcounter.StarcounterforVisualStudio), or just using standard Visual Studio templates such as the C# "Console Application" project template.